-In this review of Vivobook vs Zenbook, I will be assessing two different product lines from the portable computer company.
-Throughout this investigation, I will be seeing how the system specifications and pros and cons of several devices in each line stack up.
+In this review of Vivobook vs. Zenbook, I will be assessing two different product lines from the portable computer company.
+Throughout this investigation, I will see how several devices’ system specifications and pros and cons in each line stack up.

-Since its founding in 1989 by these four hardware engineers, ASUS has expanded out to desktop, mobile, and laptop hardware production, including other computing accessories like monitors, graphics cards, and optical storage devices.
-It has kept its hardware production strong when other companies like Acer have diversified and turned to focus more on design rather than production.
+Since its founding in 1989 by these four hardware engineers, ASUS has expanded to desktop, mobile, and laptop hardware production, including other computing accessories like monitors, graphics cards, and optical storage devices.
+It has kept its hardware production strong when other companies like Acer have diversified and focused more on design rather than production.

 This concept seems to be working well, as it topped the 2008 Taiwanese Top Ten Brands Survey with a $1.3 billion value.
 Since that time, this dollar value has risen to total revenue of $354.2 billion (as of 2018) with over 5,667 different employees worldwide, all reporting back to a central headquarters in Taipei’s Beitou District.

-Two of ASUS’s most profitable product lines, Vivobook and Zenbook, are the company’s offering in the rapidly expanding netbook market, and in this review, I will be finding out which product stands out the most from these new and popular products.
+Two of ASUS’s most profitable product lines, Vivobook and Zenbook, are the company’s offering in the rapidly expanding netbook market.
+In this review, I will be finding out which product stands out the most from these new and popular products.
 Netbooks are aimed at those who want a cheaper, efficient, lightweight, and “legacy-free” personal computer.
-“Legacy-free” simply means that it lacks a floppy drive, hard disk, and old port support (like VGA ports for old SCART connections) so that the PC can be much easier to transport, use and store.
+“Legacy-free” means that it lacks a floppy drive, hard disk, and old port support (like VGA ports for old SCART connections) so that the PC can be much easier to transport, use and store.

-Netbooks were pioneered back in 2007, and its market declined somewhat in 2012 with the rise of iPads and larger mobile tablets.
-The Chromebook has put this type of personal computer back into fashion, and ASUS has done very well in adapting to meet this re-emerging market.
-There are several different types of each product, the main difference coming from the internal hardware supplied to each one.
-Since that time, this model of the highly portable, ultra-thin, and light laptop computer has become known as a “notebook computer”.
+Netbooks were pioneered back in 2007, and its market declined somewhat in 2012 with the rise of iPods and larger mobile tablets.
+The Chromebook has put this personal computer back into fashion, and ASUS has done very well in adapting to meet this re-emerging market.
+There are several different types of each product, the main difference coming from the internal hardware supplied.
+Since that time, this model of the highly portable, ultra-thin, and light laptop computer has become known as a “notebook computer.”

 ASUS Vivobook product line

 ASUS’s Vivobook products are intended to push the boundaries of the notebook laptop to the limit, minimizing weight, size, and any extra clunkiness as much as possible.
 ASUS sells it on the company website as “daring to be bold” – and with some of the new, smaller tech that companies can fit within netbooks, that might be true.
-Some of the newer Vivobook items have some surprisingly potent pieces of hardware inside, allowing for powerful operations to be undertaken by users of the laptop.
+Some of the newer Vivobook items have some surprisingly potent pieces of hardware inside, allowing for powerful operations to be undertaken by laptop users.

-These machines are advertised primarily towards young people, adolescents, and in particular “content creators” of those specific ages.
+These machines are advertised primarily towards young people, adolescents, and particular “content creators” of those specific pages.
 The specs seem to check out if you are one of these demographics, at least with the newer models.

 In this next section, I will be examining four different Vivobooks and the respective pros and cons of each.